HomeEnterprise ITArtificial IntelligenceAIIMS to set up 'AI Health Innovations Hub' in Delhi with Wipro GE Healthcare

 Register Now →

-According to Ministry of Electronics and (MeitY), the integration of AI into healthcare could significantly enhance diagnostics, streamline hospital operations, and improve patient outcomes, while potentially boosting India’s GDP by $25–30 billion by 2025.
+According to Ministry of Electronics and Information Technology (MeitY), the integration of AI into healthcare could significantly enhance diagnostics, streamline hospital operations, and improve patient outcomes, while potentially boosting India’s GDP by $25–30 billion by 2025.

 “This partnership with Wipro GE Healthcare holds strategic value and is aligned with the national vision of Viksit Bharat through advanced healthcare.
 With Wipro GE’s expertise in precision care and AI, we aim to accelerate the development of advanced MedTech solutions to improve patient outcomes,” said AIIMS Director Dr. M. Srinivas.